Annual and Post-Tenure Faculty Productivity Reviews (new title)

 On each campus the following procedures will be followed for completion of the post-tenure productivity review:

-- The faculty member will provide a current curriculum vitae and a single page per productivity area (e.g. teaching, scholarship, and service) highlighting accomplishments and summarizing productivity over the previous five years.
+- The faculty member will provide a curriculum vitae and a single page per productivity area (e.g. teaching, scholarship, and service) highlighting accomplishments and summarizing productivity over the previous five years.
 Faculty members will submit these documents to their department chair/unit head.

 - Faculty member’s department chair/unit head will review the materials submitted by the faculty member, along with the last five years of annual report letters.
 Additional information that was not included in the annual reports regarding community engagement, sponsored research, performances, etc. may also be reviewed.
 The department chair/unit head will provide a written assessment of the overall productivity of the faculty member.
 The collection of these materials will be considered the Post-Tenure Productivity Review Packet and will be submitted to the dean’s office.
 Each campus dean will determine if the department chair/unit head will recommend an initial overall productivity rating.
 Each campus dean may request a department chair/unit head to provide an overall initial productivity rating.